sharm294/FPGA-Startup/README.md

   where it lists all the FPGAs on the machine and the order represent the values of the serial, static bitstream, clear bitstream, ILA file, PCIe enable, and clear enable.
 If the value is left as NULL, then the values from ``fpga.conf`` are used.
 Otherwise, these values will be used instead.
 The static, clear and ILA files are assumed to be in the ``$BITSTREAM_DIR`` and must be the file names.
 The last two enables must be 1 (enabled) or 0 (disabled).
 The first states that the bitstream has a PCIe subsystem and the second enables whether a clear bitstream is needed.

   The ``program_fpgas.sh`` and ``write_source.sh`` use ``fpga_serial.conf`` to define which FPGAs are to be programmed.
 So before running these scripts, make sure this file is configured as needed.

+## Todo

+  * After reboot, drivers aren't loaded so any containers using drivers fail to start